ASIA HOUSE ADVISORY BOARD

-Paul Manduca has been Chairman of the Board at Prudential Plc since July 2012, having initially joined the Board in October 2010 as the Senior Independent Director and member of the Audit and Remuneration Committees.
+Paul Manduca was Chairman of the Board at Prudential Plc from July 2012 to December 2020, having initially joined the Board in October 2010 as the Senior Independent Director and member of the Audit and Remuneration Committees.
 On becoming Chairman, Manduca was also appointed Chair of the Nomination & Governance Committee, having been a member of the Committee since January 2011.

 Manduca brings with him extensive experience in leadership roles, with notable appointments including Chairman of the Association of Investment Companies (1991-1993), Founding CEO of Threadneedle Asset Management Limited (1994-1999), Global CEO of Rothschild Asset Management (1999-2002), directorships of Eagle Star and Allied Dunbar, European CEO of Deutsche Asset Management (2002-2005), Chairman of Bridgewell Group Plc, a Director of Henderson Smaller Companies Investment Trust Plc, and Chairman of Aon UK Limited and JPM European Smaller Companies Investment Trust Plc.

 Executive Chairman, Hitachi Ltd and Chairman of KEIDANREN